Martin McDonagh: Other work in theatre

+A Behanding in Spokane is McDonagh's first play that is set in the United States and it premiered on Broadway in March 2010.
+Lead actor Christopher Walken was nominated for a Tony Award for Best Actor in a Play for his performance as a killer named Carmichael who has been looking for the left hand he lost in his youth for a quarter of a century.
+The play was nominated for the 2010 Drama League Award for Distinguished Production of a Play.

-A play following Harry Wade, England's second-best hangman, after the abolition of hanging in Great Britain in 1965.
-The play premiered at the Royal Court Theatre, London, in September 2015.
+McDonagh's play Hangmen premiered at the Royal Court Theatre, London, in September 2015.
+It follows Harry Wade, England's second-best hangman, after the abolition of hanging in Great Britain in 1965.
 The play was awarded the Laurence Olivier Award for Best New Play in 2016.
 In 2020, Hangmen briefly premiered on Broadway at the John Golden Theatre starring Mark Addy and Dan Stevens before being shut down due to the COVID-19 pandemic.
 The play returned on Broadway in 2022 this time with David Threlfall and Alfie Allen.
 The play received critical acclaim from critics including from The New York Times theatre critic Jesse Green who wrote, "[Hangmen] feels like a perfect fit for our unjust times".